OmarTaherIbrahim/Project_Database/README.md

+please read on github alot of effort was put in formatting it for github viewing please!
 # E-Commerce
 This is an E-Commerece website that has users and  sellers This project will aim to use user interaction with the website to benifit the user with recommendation, so the more the user uses the website the more the recommendations become more accurate.